Dr. Ambedkar, Visionary

 Dr. Bhimrao Ambedkar was a great visionary who lived in India in the 20th century.
 Architect of the Indian Constitution, his work liberated millions of people and he is venerated within the Dalit (ex-untouchable) caste of people.
 But his vision is relevant to all communities of people all over the world.

-He has long been a spiritual hero of mine.
-Dr. Ambedkar proved that one person can make an enormous difference to millions of people's lives.
+Unfortunately, he is not as well known in the West as Gandhi.
+Dr. Ambedkar has long been a spiritual hero of mine, and proved that one person can make an enormous difference to millions of people's lives.

 The Hell of Caste

 Growing up in India, Dr. Ambedkar's early life was dominated by caste.
 According to the caste system, the so-called "Untouchables", or Dalits, are not allowed to ask for anything.

 Their touch is considered to be polluting to caste Hindus.
 In some cases, they are considered to be so polluting that even their shadows can pollute caste Hindus.
 If a Dalit is walking along and sees a caste Hindu, the Dalit may be compelled to throw him/herself into a ditch to avoid his/her shadow falling on the caste Hindu.

 Dalits have no rights under Hinduism.
 They are only allowed to do the dirtiest jobs, such as removing animal carcasses and cleaning toilets.
 They are prohibited from having any education.
 Their duty is to serve the higher castes, and they have to rely on members of the higher castes for favours.
 If Dalits please higher caste members, they may be given food or shelter.

 Dalits are not allowed to live in the villages.
 They have to live outside the village, near the sewer.
 Even today, many lower-caste Indians living in rural areas have no means of earning money.

 According to Hindu tradition, the caste system was set out by the gods, who determined what are the duties of each caste, and the restrictions imposed on them.